 - Cons: Doesn’t provide the same sound quality of an actively powered mic.

 Buy This Gift for Someone Who Loves to Work Out

 - Pros: Ideal for cardio exercise.
-Includes option for randomly playing songs.
-Supports playlists.
+Includes controls for altering volume / voice control, lightweight and comfortable.

-Buy This Gift for Someone That Isn’t Great with Technology
+Buy This Gift for Someone That Isn’t Great with Wi-Fi Tech

 MSRP: $99 | Lowest Price on Ben’s: $65

 - Pros: Provides Wireless N access for compatible devices.
 Wi-Fi signal will likely be extended a couple hundred feet.